CFSS-MACSS/0-reworked-site/content/assignments/1-edit-readme/index.md

   embed it in your README (see example files present)
 - Links
-- A summary and reflection of the Git/GitHub workflow you adopted for this homework, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)
+- A summary and reflection of the Git/GitHub workflow you adopted for this assignment, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)
 - AI/resources statement: All assignments need about one paragraph